The Spirit of the Game

 Players should ensure any electronic device taken onto the course do not distract other players.

-On the teeing ground, a player should not tee his ball until it is his turn to play.
+On the teeing ground, a player should not tee the ball until it is their turn to play.

 Players should not stand close to or directly behind the ball, or directly behind the hole, when a player is about to play.

 On the Putting Green